5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 A 5G Core with UDP tunnelling should be running for these examples (unless using the *netcat* package to fake an MB-UPF UDP tunnel) with at least the NRF, SCP, MB-SMF, MB-UPF and MB-AMF Network Functions (see the instructions in our [Open5GS 5MBS branch](https://github.com/5G-MAG/open5gs/tree/5mbs) README).

-For convenience we are providing a bash script that starts all required components including the MBSTF, 5GC NFs and Media Server.
-You can find the script [here](https://github.com/5G-MAG/rt-mbs-examples/blob/main/scripts/tmux).
+For convenience we are providing a bash script that starts all required components including the MBSTF, 5GC NFs and Media Server using [tmux](https://github.com/5G-MAG/rt-mbs-examples/blob/main/scripts/tmux).
 The instructions to use the script can be found [here](https://github.com/5G-MAG/rt-mbs-examples/tree/main/scripts/tmux#mbstf-tutorial-startup-script).
 If you use the script you can omit the steps 2 and 3 in this tutorial.

 For these examples you will also need Wireshark, to view the results.

 ## Description

-In this tutorial we will configure the MBSTF with a variety of MBS Distribution Session types.
+In this tutorial we will configure the MBSTF with examples of MBS Distribution Session types.
 This tutorial will also cover optional integration with the MB-SMF and MB-UPF.

 We will be using the `curl` command line tool to send HTTP requests to the API.
 However, if you prefer a graphical user interface to trigger the calls we are also offering an
-Insomnia collection.
-You can find the collection [here](https://github.com/5G-MAG/rt-mbs-examples/tree/main/insomnia).
+[Insomnia collection](https://github.com/5G-MAG/rt-mbs-examples/tree/main/insomnia).
 When using the Insomnia collection, please remind to set the `Preferred HTTP version` to `HTTP/2 PriorKnowledge`.

 ---